spearheadsys/docs.spearhead.cloud/en/docs/index.md

 ### Network
 Spearhead Cloud provides a complete software-defined-networking stack allowing for full IP stacks, easy management and high performance.

+### Volumes
+Spearhead Cloud provides volumes which can be used to store data that can be read or written by any of your instances (hardware virtual machines, infrastructure containers and/or Docker containers).

 ### Security
 Spearhead Cloud leverages well known Zones technology to keep tenants from seeing each others data but also assures that everyone gets their share of the resources.

 ### Debugging and Visibility
 Spearhead Cloud provides complete visibility for your systems and applications though dynamic tracing, complex monitoring and native docker logging.

+> Last edit: 2018 Thu 26 Jul 19:48 GMT+3